gapml/CV/docs/index.md

 *Combining Collections*

 Existing collections in persistent storage can be combined into a single new collection using the overridden `+=` operator.
-When combined, the label assignment is recalculated.
+When combined, the label assignment is reassigned.
 For example, if both collections are a single class with both having the respective value 0 for the class, in the combined version, one class will be 0 and the other 1.

 ```python